Large Causal Models for Temporal Causal Discovery

 After reshaping and a sigmoid activation for the transformation of logits, the lagged adjacency tensor corresponding to the discovered lagged causal graph is

-Each entry \(\hat{\mathbb{A}}_{j,i,\tau}\) represents the predicted probability that a directed lagged edge \(X^i_{t-\tau} \rightarrow X^j_t\) exists.
+Each entry \(\hat{\mathbb{A}}_{j,i,\tau}\) represents the confidence on the directed lagged edge \(X^i_{t-\tau} \rightarrow X^j_t\) existence.
 Since multiple edges and lags may simultaneously be active, sigmoid activation is used instead of softmax, thus framing temporal causal discovery as a multi-label classification problem.

 \paragraph{Limitations.} The flattened output head does not enforce permutation equivariance by design.
 Future directions can explore equivariant neural models that meet this desiderata by design, while retaining expressivity.